Alan Archibald: Partick Thistle

 On 30 January 2013, he was appointed interim manager with former player Scott Paterson as assistant following the departure of Jackie McNamara to Dundee United.
 On 22 March, the duo were given the job on a permanent basis signing a one-year rolling contract.
 Archibald later guided Thistle to the First Division title (now known as the Championship) gaining the Jags promotion to the Scottish Premiership.
 Thistle also lost the Scottish Challenge Cup final to Queen of the South on penalties in April 2013.

 Thistle's performance in the Premiership was mixed.
 The club went seven months without a win at home.
 However, the club had more success away from home with a total of six wins.
 Their run of success near the end of the Premiership season saw them secure their top-flight status for the 2014–15 Scottish Premiership season.
 After a poor start to the 2015–16 season, the team had a run of success, winning seven from nine points, in which Archibald picked up the Premiership Manager of the Month award for November.
 Since Jackie McNamara's departure from Dundee United in September 2015, Archibald has been the longest serving current manager at any Premiership club.

 On 7 May 2016, Thistle secured their Premiership status with a 2–0 away victory to Kilmarnock, with goals coming from Steven Lawless and Kris Doolan.
 This result meant that Archibald overtook former manager Davie McParland as the record holder of top-flight victories.
 On 8 April 2017, Thistle beat Motherwell 1–0 to secure a place in the top six for the first time since the league split was first introduced to the Scottish top flight in 2000–01.

 Thistle suffered a poor 2017–18 season, finishing 11th in the Premiership with 33 points.
 This meant that they went into a promotion/relegation play-off with Livingston, who had finished second in the Championship.
 Thistle lost 3–1 on aggregate and were relegated, but the Thistle board decided to continue with Archibald as manager for the following season anyway.
 Following a slow start to the 2018–19 Scottish Championship season, Archibald was sacked on 6 October 2018.

 In September 2019, less than a year after his sacking, Archibald returned to Thistle as assistant manager to Ian McCall and after an initial difficult spell, Thistle won the Scottish League One title for 2020–21, Archibald's fourth overall promotion involvement at the club.
 McCall and his coaching staff were dismissed in February 2023.

+After leaving Thistle, Archibald became a lead development coach at Motherwell.
+In June 2023 he moved to Kilmarnock to become a first-team coach.